Gå til hovedindhold

 Fees:

-Students within the EU/EAA/Switzerland are not required to pay tuition.
+Students who hold a citizenchip from countries within the EU/EAA/Switzerland are not required to pay tuition.

 There is a tuition fee for all full-time degree students who hold a citizenship from outside EU/EAA/Switzerland.
-The tuition fee is approx EUR 4335 per semester.
+The tuition fee is approx. EUR 5150 per semester.
+The price is set by the state and will be adjusted every year.

 If you want to learn more about the cost of living in Denmark and accommodation we have collected this information on our page for incoming students.
 Click here if you want to learn more.